Fellowship Application Process

 "What is your application deadline?"

-This year, we will be reviewing applications in August and plan to send out the first invitations for interview the first week of September.
+This year, we will review applications in August and plan to send out the first interview invitations in late summer.

 "When do you interview?"